 A prosthetic eye, known colloquially as an ‘artificial eye’, has been used in various forms for thousands of years.
 Centuries ago, they used to be called ‘glass eyes’ since they were actually made of glass.
-With modern medical technologies, the surgery needed to insert such a prosthesis has become a lot simpler.
+With modern medical technologies, great strides have been made in prosthetic eye movement and the surgery needed to insert such a prosthesis has become a lot simpler.

 Still, plenty of questions remain.
 Perhaps the most recurrent doubts the recipient has are about prosthetic eye movements.
 It is a very natural question to have since it directly affects the afflicted person’s eyesight in particular and mobility in general.

 This post will try and answer some of the frequently asked questions about optical prosthetics.

 The one-word answer is yes, they do.
 These specialized implants are designed by registered ocularists using modern materials like silicon and its derivatives, although plastic acrylic is still used to great effect.
 One reason why acrylic is still in fashion is its relatively lower cost and durability.

 This acts as the outer shell which is white in color just as natural eyes are.